Code on Wheels: Video Game Creation After-School Coding Program – Grand Rapids, MI

 Ages served: 8-12

-Focus areas: Programming fundamentals, video game design, logical thinking, digital creativity
+Focus areas: Programming fundamentals, video game design, logical reasoning, problem-solving

 Format: In-person